People tend to ask us audiologist questions such as:

-The truth is that headphones, which are more common than ever, can cause a lot of damage to the ears, which may eventually lead to noise-induced, sensorineural hearing loss over time.
+The fact is that headphones along with wired or wireless earbuds can cause a lot of damage to the ears, which may eventually lead to noise-induced, sensorineural hearing loss over the course of time.

 The truth is in the statistics.
-It’s not just something we say to our teenagers to get them to take off their headphones so they will pay more attention to us!
-The rate of hearing loss among teenagers has risen about 30% since the 90s.
+“You’ll ruin your hearing” is not just something we say to our teenagers to get them to take off their headphones so they’ll pay more attention to us.
+In fact, the rate of hearing loss among teenagers has risen as much as 30% since the 90s.
 Experts believe that the regular use of headphones – earbuds in particular – is to blame.

 Here’s how headphones are contributing to hearing loss in people of all ages:

-There are two main types of headphones: over the ear and ear buds.
-The over-the-ear headphone style first became popular when Sony introduced them with their Walkmans.
-It wasn’t until Apple released the iPod in the early 2000s that ear buds became widely popular, overtaking the traditional style.
+There are two main types of headphones: over-the-ear headphones and earbuds.
+The over-the-ear headphone style first became popular when Sony introduced them with their Walkman portable players.
+It wasn’t until Apple released the iPod in the early 2000s that earbuds became widely used, overtaking the popularity of the traditional style.

-Of the two varieties of headphones, ear buds can do the most damage because they place the sound waves much closer to the delicate hairs of the inner ear.
-Many of them cannot cancel out exterior sounds, like the hum of a bus, the crying baby on the airplane, or a colleague yammering on the phone a cubicle away, so a person wearing ear buds usually instinctively turns up the volumes of their devices in an attempt to block out outside noise.
+Of the two varieties of headphones, earbuds often do the most damage because of their ability to place sound waves close to the delicate hairs of the inner ear.
+Many earbud models are unable to cancel out exterior sounds like the hum of a bus, the crying of a baby on an airplane, or a colleague yammering on the phone a cubicle away, which causes the earbud wearer to turn up the volume of their device to compensate.
+And this can become a harmful habit.

 When you’re cranking the volume on your smartphone with your headphones plugged in, does your device ever warn you not to exceed a certain point?
 Listen to your phone!
-It’s smart and it knows what it’s talking about.
-Most devices are capable of reaching a maximum of 120 decibels, which is well beyond 85 decibels, the level of sound that starts to cause minor damage.
-So, if you’re listening to Van Halen at full tilt, you’re beyond what’s good for you (even though you probably feel pretty good).
+After all, it’s called a “smartphone” for a reason.
+Most devices are capable of reaching a maximum of 120 decibels, which is well beyond the 85 decibels that can cause minor damage.

-Start by adhering to the 60/60 rule audiologists recommend following, which states that you should only listen to your music through your headphones at a maximum of 60 percent volume, for no longer than 60 minutes per day.
+The good news is, there are ways to lessen the impact of headphones.
+The main strategy is to stay within the recommended guidelines.
+Adhere to the 60/60 rule audiologists recommend, which states that you should only listen to your music through your headphones at a maximum of 60 percent volume for no longer than 60 minutes per day.

-If limiting your use of headphones is not an option, at least opt for headphones that sit over the ear rather than ear buds, as this will likely reduce the level at which you play your music.
-Most higher-quality over-the-ear encompass the entire outer ear with comfortable foam, making them quite effective and comfortable.
-Just be sure to use caution with these if you are running or cycling on the roads, as you won’t be able to hear traffic cues around you.
+If limiting your use of headphones is not an option, at least opt for headphones that sit over the ear rather than earbuds, as this will likely reduce the level at which you play your music.
+Most high-quality, over-the-ear models encompass the entire outer ear with comfortable foam, making them both comfortable and effective.
+But be sure to use caution with these if you are running or cycling on the roads, as you won’t be able to hear traffic cues around you.